JakimLi/pandaria/doc/usage.md

          └── user.json
 ```

-We can use the json file as request body as below
+You can use the json file as request body as below
 ```
 Feature: Http feature
   Basic http operations with verifications